Gaze-independent c-VEP BCI

 Furthermore, the study explores the potential contribution of visual alpha oscillations as another source of decodable information.
 This aspect may necessitate the development of a hybrid decoding approach, providing a comprehensive understanding of the intricate interplay between c-VEP responses and visual alpha oscillations in the context of gaze-independent BCIs.

-Additionally, we have pilot data in which we ran a covert c-VEP protocol, together with a simultaneous P300 oddball task.
+Additionally, we have data in which we ran a covert c-VEP protocol, together with a simultaneous P300 oddball task.
 This means that alongside the c-VEP, it should be possible to decode the P300 as well, signifying the attended side.

 Moreover, adding simultaneous eye tracking may offer a twofold advantage: serving as a tool to confirm stable fixation and providing an alternative data source.
 Existing literature indicates that covert spatial attention influences involuntary fixational eye movements, notably micro-saccades, directing them toward the attended side.
 This phenomenon emerges as an additional avenue for extracting decodable information.
 Furthermore, the dilation of the pupil is also influenced by spatial attention, introducing yet another feature worthy of investigation in this comprehensive exploration.